 While it’s smart to track your credit report for errors or instances of fraud, keeping tabs on your credit score is also important.
 When you monitor your credit score, you can address factors that influence it, such as high balances, late payments, or too many recent hard inquiries.
 You can typically check and monitor your credit score for free through your credit card issuer or bank.

 If you have bad or no credit history, there are a few things you can do to start building credit from scratch.

 If you have a trusted loved one with good credit, consider asking if they would add you as an authorized user on their credit card account.
 This will give you access to your own card, which you can use to charge purchases and build credit history.
 However, the primary cardholder is ultimately responsible for making payments toward the card balance, which is why it’s important to make this type of agreement with someone who is financially responsible and pays their balance on time each month.

 There are also financial products designed to help people begin building credit with little to no credit history, such as secured credit cards and cards with alternative approval requirements.
-For example, the Petal® 2 “Cash Back, No Fees” Visa® Credit Card uses factors outside of a traditional credit score to determine your eligibility — such as income, savings, and spending history using your bank account information.
+For example, the Petal® 2 “Cash Back, No Fees” Visa® Credit Card issued by WebBank, uses factors outside of a traditional credit score to determine your eligibility — such as income, savings, and spending history using your bank account information.
 A secured card works similarly to a credit card, but you’ll be required to put down a refundable deposit when you open the account.